neos/doctools/Documentation/TheDefinitiveGuide/PartIII/Security.rst

 settle its way up to the browser, right?
 Therefore we introduced a concept called authentication entry points.
 These entry points catch the mentioned exception and should redirect the user to a place where she can provide proper credentials.
-This could be a login page for the username/password provider or a HTTP header for HTTP authentication.
+This could be a login page for the username/password provider or an HTTP header for HTTP authentication.
 An entry point can be configured for each authentication provider.
 Look at the following example, that redirects to a login page (Using the ``WebRedirect`` entry point).